gashiartim/minipad/DEPLOYMENT.md

    - Check file permissions

 3. **Real-time Features Not Working**
-   - Check if SSE is supported by your proxy
+   - Check if WebSocket upgrades are supported by your proxy
-   - Ensure WebSocket/SSE traffic is not blocked
+   - Ensure WebSocket traffic is not blocked
+   - Verify Socket.IO endpoint `/api/socketio/` is accessible

 4. **Build Failures**
    - Check Node.js version (18+ required)